Hager-elhwarii/Weather-App/README.md

 -  [GitHub](https://github.com/Hager-elhwarii)

 ## 📘 License
-This project is totally free,  and does not contain any license.
+This project is **totally free**,  and does not contain any license.